haopei/fsnd_p3_catalog/vagrant/catalog/README.md

  - `Image`: The image file of the Event entities.

 ## Rubric:
  - [x] Implement json endpoint with all required content.
-Implement additional api endpoints (Aom)
+Implement additional api endpoints (Atom)
  - [x] Add image that reads from db
  - [x] New item form includes image input
  - [x] Include item images.